lfrei/kafka-training/schema-registry.md

 📝 What is the version number of the schema?

-## Consume messages with a older Avro Schema
+## Consume messages with the new Avro Schema

-Start a consumer with the schema [sensor-1.avcs](uc-iot/schemas/avro/sensor-v1.avsc):
+Start a consumer with the schema [sensor-3.avcs](uc-iot/schemas/avro/sensor-v3.avsc):

 ```
 kafka-avro-console-consumer \
   --topic avro-sensor \
   --bootstrap-server broker:29092 \
   --property schema.registry.url=http://localhost:8081 \
-  --property value.schema="$(< /schemas/avro/sensor-v1.avsc)" \
   --from-beginning
 ```

 📝 Are you able to read the data?
+Are you able to see the new field?

 ## Understand how schemas are used in a custom Kafka Client